Pinhole Glasses

 is characterized by a diameter and thickness (determined by the

-thickness is no greater than the diameter.
-In the alternative, the
+the thickness is no greater than the diameter.
+In the

-corrective lens may be replaced by a non-refractive lens, for
+alternative, the corrective lens may be replaced by a

-example a shaded lens as used in sunglasses.
+non-refractive lens, for example a shaded lens as used in

-the frame.
-The lens is configured to at least partially reduce a
+in the frame.
+The lens is configured to at least partially

-refraction error in a wearer's eyes by bending some of the light
+reduce a refraction error in a wearer's eyes by bending some of

-rays entering through the corrective lens and into the wearer's
+the light rays entering through the corrective lens and into the

-eye.
-The pinhole aperture is configured to at least partially
+wearer's eye.
+The pinhole aperture is configured to at least

-reduce the refraction error in a wearer's eye by blocking some of
+partially reduce the refraction error in a wearer's eye by

 There are certain disadvantages associated with the use of